david-torres/scrapbots/README.md

 - discard any cards remaining in your hand

-**Ready Phase**
+**Cleanup Phase**

-- ready (turn vertical) any exhausted bots in your lanes
+- unused Scrap is removed from your pool

 **Draw Phase**

 - draw a hand of 5 cards.
-If you need to draw a card but are unable to because your deck is empty, shuffle your discard pile into your deck
+If you need to draw a card but are unable to because your deck is empty, shuffle your discard pile and it becomes your deck.

-**First turn of the game**
-The player taking the first turn of the game may only draw 3 cards in their starting hand
+- If you have any Wounds in your hand, discard all of them.
+Draw 2 cards for each Wound discarded this way.

 ### Actions

 You may perform the following actions any number of times:

+- Gain Scrap
-- Buy scrap from the Junkyard
+- Buy cards from the Market
-- Build a bot
+- Build a Scrapbot
-- Install scrap
+- Install Energy
+- Activate Overdrive
+- Play Tactics
-- Attack with an active bot
+- Attack with a Scrapbot

-**Scavenge**

-Take the lowest scrap cost card from the Junkyard and add it to your discard pile.
-Whenever a card is removed from the Junkyard, deal a new card to the Junkyard from the Scrap Deck.
+**Gain Scrap**

+Discard a card from your hand to add its Scrap value to your pool.

-**Buy scrap from the Junkyard**
+**Buy cards from the Market**

-Reveal and discard cards from your hand with scrap cost equal to or greater than the scrap cost of a card from the Junkyard to add that card to your discard pile.
-Whenever a card is removed from the Junkyard, deal a new card to the Junkyard from the Scrap Deck.
+Remove Scrap from your pool equal to the value of a card in the Market and add that card to your discard pile.
+Whenever a card is removed from the Market, deal a new card to the Market from the center deck.

-**Build a bot**
+**Build a Scrapbot**

-Play a card from your hand face-down into an empty lane to build it.
-Until enough scrap has been installed to meet or exceed its scrap cost, the bot will remain inactive (face-down) and cannot attack or defend its lane.
-Bots cannot be moved or replaced once they have been built.
+Play a Scrapbot from your hand into an empty Lane.
+Scrapbots cannot be moved or replaced once they have been built.
+Scrapbots remain in play until destroyed.
+Scrapbots enter play Exhausted.

-**Install scrap**
+**Install Energy**

-Play a card from your hand under an inactive bot.
-It’s scrap cost is counted against the inactive bot’s scrap cost.
-When the bot’s scrap cost is met or exceeded by the scrap that has been installed, it is activated (flipped face-up), but enters play exhausted (turned sideways).
-Stack installed scrap underneath the active bot.
-Installed scrap is only discarded when the bot is destroyed.
+Attach a card with Energy (Components and Scrapbots) from your hand onto a Scrapbot to increase its Energy.
+It should be rotated so that the Energy symbols and Overdrive abilities are face-up and placed beneath the Scrapbot so that all installed Energy is visible at the top of the Scrapbot.
+When played as Energy, that card will remain attached to the Scrapbot it was installed on until that Scrapbot is destroyed.

+**Activate Overdrive**

+Remove an installed Component from one of your Scrapbots to trigger it's Overdrive effect.
+Follow the card text then put that card into your discard pile.

+**Play Tactics**

+Play a Tactics card from your hand and follow the card text then put that card into your discard pile.

-**Attack with an active bot**
+**Attack with a Scrapbot**

-Only bots that are active and not exhausted may attack.
+Only Ready Scrapbots may attack.

-Exhaust (turn sideways) an active bot to attack its lane.
-If that lane has an active bot in the opposing lane, that bot is defending.
-Bots simultaneously deal damage to each other equal to their power, placing that many damage counters on the opposing bot.
-If at any time a bot has damage counters that meet or exceed its power, it is destroyed and placed in it’s owner’s discard pile along with all installed scrap.
+Choose a Scrapbot attack that has an Energy cost less than or equal to the amount of Energy installed on that Scrapbot.
+Exhaust the Scrapbot and deal damage as specified by the ability.

+*Trophies*

+If damage dealt during an attack destroys an opposing Scrapbot, the attacking player may choose to obtain one card that was attached to the defeated Scrapbot.
+It may be immediately installed to the attacking Scrapbot or added to the discard pile.

+*Wounds*

-If no bot is defending then the opposing player is dealt a Wound.
+If there is no Scrapbot in an attacked Lane then the opposing player is dealt a Wound for each 10 points of undefended attack damage.
+Wounds are added to that player’s discard pile.

-**Reassemble** [untested/work-in-progress]

-An active Droid can be installed as scrap for a Droid built in the same lane.
-For example, you have an active Drone (4 cost Droid).
-You choose to Reassemble your Drone, placing a Sentinel (6 cost Droid) face-down in its lane.
-Sentinel now has Drone installed as scrap.
-You install a Spare Parts (2 cost scrap) to complete paying Sentinel's scrap cost and activate it.
-The scrap installed in Drone remains installed until Sentinel is destroyed.
-Any damage counters that were on the Droid before Reassembling are removed.

-**Swarm** [untested/work-in-progress]

-The scrap cost needed to activate Walkers is reduced by 1 for each active Walker.
-For example, you have a Scout in play and your opponent also has a Scout, the cost to activate an Enforcer (7 cost Walker) is reduced by 2 (5 scrap needed to activate).

-**Deplete** [untested/work-in-progress]

-Deplete a card by taking it from your hand and removing it from the game.
-Perform the action stated.

 ### Winning the Game

-A player is eliminated when they have been dealt 3 Wounds, the surviving player is the winner!
+The game ends when the last Wound has been dealt.
+The players add up all Wounds in their hands, decks, and discard piles.
+The player with the least Wounds is the winner!

-## Card List
+### Card List

 - 8x Spare Parts
 - 8x Circuitry
+- 8x Armor Plating
+- 8x Chainsaw
+- 8x Servomoter
+- 4x Fusion Cannon
+- 4x Missle Launcher
 - 8x Drone
 - 8x Scout
 - 8x Sentinel
 - 4x Enforcer
 - 4x Golem
+- 4x Supply Depot
+- 4x Repair Crew
+- 4x Smash & Grab
+- 2x Power Surge
+- 2x Teleport
-- 5x Wounds
+- 20x Wounds

-## Artwork
+### Artwork

 Artwork by [Game-icons.net](https://game-icons.net/) and made available under the [Creative Commons 3.0 BY license](http://creativecommons.org/licenses/by/3.0/).